howonlee/howonlee.github.io/_posts/2018-01-03-Your%20Market%20Can%27t%20Learn%20XOR.md

 Looking at the economic model thus, and seeing comparisons between the economic models and the perceptron, should give us some ripe low-hanging fruit.
 For example, XOR is the function where the inputs are two binary-valued variables and the output (also binary-valued, a single variable) is whether the sum of those two variables is 1 or not.
 It is not a linear function, and Marvin Minsky (the connectionist, not the economist) noted that it was a good proving ground for supposed neural models, because it had the property that the result requires cooperation between agents in the function that is learned.
 That is, the result cannot be divined by just looking at one input: both inputs need to be learned.
 But if the equilibration of the perceptron (or the exchange economy) requires linear separability, then the function cannot be learned.
 And so it cannot be, in practice as well as theory: a linear perceptron will oscillate in trying to learn it, or equilibrate on a wrong answer, depending on the dynamics of the gradient descent.
 The solution of the problem is decades old (add more layers) and should be able to imported wholesale into the planned economy domain.
 I could list off 15 more claims that would be of interest to the economic planner, all of them with remarkably durable, if sometimes ad hoc, solutions in neural network land.

 A planned economic system existing with that system in mind would have some large advantages over other proposed economic systems.
 Despite being feasibly calculable, it is centralized and compatible with other basically centralized or basically decentralized, planned or unplanned economic systems.
 No permission would really be needed from other economic actors, as you could set one up with the agreement of 25-100 economic actors or so and grow it from there.
-It would be surprisingly hard to kill, in the same way that perceptrons, especially multilayered ones, are surprisingly hard to disrupt.
+It would be surprisingly hard to kill by attacking the members, in the same way that perceptrons, especially multilayered ones, are surprisingly hard to disrupt, but it would be vulnerable to attack in the actual apparatus hosting the network.
 The weak points, as in many other machine learning pursuits, lie in data collection and adversarial dynamics.

 If there's demand for it, I will add a technical addendum with actual proofs and things.
 If not, either way, I will try to have a small prototype in half a year or two-thirds of a year or so.